romaninsh/terms/frontend/content/blog/dsql-progress-alpha-version-released.md

-# Update on our Open-Source Project - DSQL
+# DSQL Progress - alpha version released

 In [one of my previous posts](http://nearly.guru/blog/announcing-split-of-dsql-from-agile-toolkit) I have proposed to split a component that has been a part of our ATK library into a separate project called [DSQL](https://github.com/atk4/dsql).
 Me and [Imants](https://github.com/DarkSide666) have been [burning the midnight oil](https://github.com/atk4/dsql/graphs/punch-card) to move and refactor functionality into this separate project, and we have just [released the ALPHA1 version of the project](https://github.com/atk4/dsql/releases/tag/1.0.0-alpha).